 Pamela has been working in the world of horticulture and succulents for over 25 years.
 Growing up in Ohio on six acres of lush green forest, she learned her love of nature from her father who carved out rivers and ponds and also unearthed a natural spring on their property.
 She majored in horticulture at Ohio and Arizona State University and later moved to the Monterey Bay Area where she established her first successful retail and wholesale flower business.
 Pamela was awarded Best Floral Shop three years in a row.
 In 2010, she moved to Sacramento and started a retail European Garden Basket business catering to the floral industry.
 She lives with her husband and cats and is now the owner of The Succulent Marketplace.
 Pamela sells her succulents at weekend farmer’s markets and Soil Born Farms special events.

 Rachel is the founder and owner of The Beecharmers, an urban beekeeping company with a focus on community.
 Prior to her adventures in beekeeping, she was a science teacher in both Birmingham, Alabama and Sacramento, California as a Teach for America Corps Member.
 She is currently the Program Manager at Junior Achievement of Sacramento and the President of the Sacramento Area Beekeeper’s Association (SABA).
 She has a Master’s Degree in Public Administration from the University of Alabama at Birmingham.
 Her work experience includes community outreach, nonprofit management, teaching and program development.
 Rachel’s passions are beekeeping, education, economic empowerment, environment and community building.
 Visit Rachel’s website for more information about what she does in the community. http://www.hivetospoon.com/

-Ann has 30 years of practice in therapeutic massage and bodywork, 10 years as an instructor with the Integrative Therapy School (anatomy and physiology, beginning and advanced massage instruction), 10 years of movement studies including Hanna Somatics, Pilates, PT therapeutic exercise, Gyrotonic and Gyrokinesis licensed movement educator.
+Ann has 35 years of practice in therapeutic massage and bodywork, 10 years as an instructor with the Integrative Therapy School (anatomy and physiology, beginning and advanced massage instruction), 15 years of movement studies including Hanna Somatics, Pilates, PT therapeutic exercise and is a GYROTONIC® and GYROKINESIS® licensed movement educator.
 Her Integrative approach is also informed by diverse training in Chinese Medical Massage, Cranial Therapy, Visceral Manipulation, Ayurvedic Medicine and Western Herbalism, Aromatherapy, Somatic Integration, Kinesiology and Muscle Energy or Proprioceptive Techniques.